KISMED-TUDa/ai_med_evaluation/README.md

 # Evaluation System of the AI in Medicine Challenge

+The goal of the challenge was to predict atrial fibrillation from I lead ECG signals.

 This System was used on a Linux server to evaluate the code of the students in a semi-automatic manner.
 Requires an SQL Server database as described below and an Installation of Anaconda for python environments.

 Example code provided to students 'train.py','predict.py','score.py','wettbewerb.py','predict_pretrained.py'.